apiaryio/dredd/docs/installation.md

 If the second command works, you're done!

-> **Note:** The installation process can print several errors related to `node-gyp`.
-If `dredd --version` works for you after the installation ends, feel free to ignore the errors ([learn more about this](#compiled-vs-pure-javascript)).

 ### Globally vs locally

 The `-g` ensures Dredd will be installed "globally".
 That means you'll be able to access it from any directory just by typing `dredd`.

 If you work on projects installable by `npm`, i.e. projects containing `package.json`, you might want to have Dredd installed as a development dependency instead.
 Just install Dredd by `npm install dredd --save-dev`.
 See `package.json` of the [Dredd Example][] repository for inspiration.

-### Which version?
+### Which Version?

 - **For development**, always go with the latest version.
-- **For testing in [CI][]**, always pin your Dredd version to a specific number and upgrade to newer releases manually.
+- **For testing in [CI][]**, always pin your Dredd version to a specific number and upgrade to newer releases manually (but often!).

-Dredd sometimes issues a pre-release version to test experimental features or to ensure that significant internal revamp of existing features didn't cause any regressions.
-It's possible to use `npm install dredd@stable` to avoid installing the pre-release versions.
-However, for most of the time, there are no pre-releases and the `stable` tag just points to the latest version.

-#### Compiled vs pure JavaScript
+### Why I'm Seeing Some `node-gyp` Errors?

+The installation process features compilation of some C++ components, which may not be successful.
+In that case, errors related to `node-gyp` are printed.
+However, if `dredd --version` works for you when the installation is done, feel free to ignore the errors.

+In case of compilation errors, Dredd automatically uses a less performant solution written in pure JavaScript.
+Next time when installing Dredd, you can use `npm install -g dredd --no-optional` to skip the compilation step ([learn more about this][C++11 vs JS]).

+### Why Is the Installation So Slow?

-You can simplify and speedup your installation using `npm install dredd --no-optional` if you are:
+The installation process features compilation of some C++ components, which may take some time ([learn more about this][C++11 vs JS]).
+You can simplify and speed up the process using `npm install -g dredd --no-optional` if you are:

-- using Dredd with Swagger,
+- using Dredd exclusively with [Swagger][],
-- using Dredd with smaller API Bluepint files,
+- using Dredd with small [API Bluepint][] files,
 - using Dredd on Windows or other environments with complicated C++11 compiler setup.

-Dredd uses [Drafter][] for parsing [API Blueprint][] documents.
-Drafter is written in C++11 and needs to be compiled during installation.
-Since that can be problematic for some environments and leads to a lot of troubleshooting, there's also pure JavaScript version of the parser, [drafter.js][].
-While drafter.js is fully equivalent, it can have slower performance.
-That's why there's [drafter-npm][] package, which first tries to compile the C++11 version of the parser and if it's unsuccessful, uses the JavaScript equivalent.

-Dredd depends on the [drafter-npm][] package.
-That's why you can see `node-gyp` errors and failures during Dredd installation, although after the installation is done, Dredd seems to normally work and correctly parses API Blueprint documents.
-Usual problems leading to the JavaScript version of the parser being used as fallback:

-- **Your machine is missing a C++11 compiler.** See how to fix this on [Windows](Windows C++11) or [Travis CI][Travis CI C++11].
-- **npm was used with Python 3.** `node-gyp`, which performs the compilation, doesn't support Python 3.
-If your default Python is 3 (see `python --version`), [tell npm to use an older version][npm Python].
-- The `protagonist` package got manually deleted from Dredd's `node_modules` directory.

-The `--no-optional` option forces the JavaScript version of Drafter and avoids any compilation attempts when installing Dredd.
+The `--no-optional` option avoids any compilation attempts when installing Dredd, but causes slower reading of the API Blueprint files, especially the large ones.

 ### Windows Support